variantstudios/greeleydowntown.com/pages/more/greeley-downtown-alliance/index.md

 ### Next Meeting

-Please join us at 8am on Friday, February 21, 2020 for our next monthly meeting.
-The meeting will be held at the Rio Grande Mexican Restaurant located&nbsp; at 825 9th Street.
+Please join us at 8am on Friday, March 20, 2020 for our next monthly meeting.
+The meeting will be held at Meeker's: A Colorado Kitchen & Bar located in the DoubleTree by Hilton Greeley at Lincoln Park at 919 7th Street.